 4. We measure each and all the colors we want to match and we name them.
 We have to be careful to use the same naming convention we use on our design program (either Illustrator, Photoshop.
 InDesign, or CorelDraw).
 If we have a long list, we can Create a list and import it beforehand.

 5. Once we have all the names and readings introduced, we load the machine profile we use on the neoStampa scheme and we can start matching colors.

 6. We click on the Reference TIF icon to export a file we can print on neoStampa and read later.
 If we want to generate a library with LAB values instead, we just have to check Export in LAB values and print the generated file.

 7. Once we have the print, we can set the spectrophotometer to (UV) Reflectance Scan with the same Scan Count (20), select the first file of values (000), and start reading.
 A blue column of numbers will appear indicating the values we are reading (nM 2.4 onwards).

 8. Once we're finished reading all the values, we click on Improved TIF to generate a new set of colors, closer to the original readings.
 If we check Export only ∂E higher or equal than , only these values will be exported.
 We can print this file, select again the first line and start reading the improved values.
-Since the closest values are not exported, each iteration has fewer and less readings.
-You can see which colors you are reading on the blue column.
+Since the closest values are not exported, each iteration has fewer and fewer readings.
+You can see which colors you are reading in the blue column.

-9. Usually, improving the values two or three iterations is enough to get a good match and we can export our Best RGB or Best LAB (only if we're generated our printed files in LAB).
+9. Usually, improving the values in two or three iterations is enough to get a good match and we can export our Best RGB or Best LAB (only if we're generated our printed files in LAB).

-10. We can Import the csv table into the neoStampa library and print a PDF file with the matched colors to check the results.
+10. We can Import the CSV table into the neoStampa library and print a PDF file with the matched colors to check the results.